 Start by right-clicking the driver, selecting “Update driver,” then “Search automatically for updated driver software.”

-That failing, right-click the driver, then “Disable device,” before re-enabling it again.
-Finally, you can also try rolling back the driver by selecting ‘Properties’ from the driver’s right-click menu, then clicking the “Driver” tab and “Roll Back Driver.”
+That failing, right-click the driver, then “Disable device” before re-enabling it.
+Finally, you can also try rolling back the driver by selecting “Properties” from the driver’s right-click menu, then clicking the “Driver” tab and “Roll Back Driver.”

 Some users have also reported the following as a fix.
 On the “Update driver” window, click “Browse my computer for driver software,” then “Let me pick from a list” and select “High Definition Audio Device.”
 You may get a warning message that the driver may be incompatible.
 Ignore the message, then go ahead and install the driver.

-In the Sound window still, click the Playback tab.
-Right-click your headphones (they may appear as “Speakers” if plugged in or as a “2nd Audio output” or similar), then click Properties and the Advanced tab.
+Go back to the Sound window and click the Playback tab.
+Right-click your headphones (they may appear as “Speakers” if plugged in or as a “2nd Audio output” or similar), then click “Properties” and the Advanced tab.

-AC97 are HD Audio are two audio standards that generally connect to the front 3.5mm jack port on plenty of desktop computers.
+AC97 and HD Audio are two audio standards that generally connect to the front 3.5mm jack on many desktop computers.
 Whether your PC uses one or the other will ultimately depend on which header connects your motherboard to your front sound ports.

-Assuming everything is correctly hooked up on the inside (i.e. using the more recent HD Audio header, which detects devices automatically), you should go into your audio driver tool and ensure that your ‘Connector Settings’ are correct.
+Assuming everything is correctly hooked up on the inside (e.g. using the more recent HD Audio header, which detects devices automatically), you should go into your audio driver tool and ensure that your “Connector Settings” are correct.